fedi-e2ee/public-key-directory-specification/Specification.md

 called [Key Transparency](https://engineering.fb.com/2023/04/13/security/whatsapp-key-transparency/) to secure their End-to-End Encryption.

 To that end, we hope to build a PKI for the Fediverse primarily focused on transparency logs.

+#### Use Case

-The primary use case is to support End-to-End Encryption for ActivityPub messages between users.
+The primary use case is to support End-to-End Encryption for ActivityPub direct messages between users.

 However, we also want to support developers seeking supplemental use cases (e.g., exchanging [age](https://github.com/FiloSottile/age) public keys for encrypted file sharing).

 ### This Document